NickWaterton/Unifi-websocket-interface/README.md

 I strongly suggest making a backup of the `models.json` file before doing anything to it.

 ## get_models.py
 This is a utility program to populate the `models.json` file with unifi devices information.
-The `models.json` file will be re-created from scratch if it doesn't exist (if you use the `-up models.json` option.
+The `models.json` file will be re-created from scratch if it doesn't exist (if you use the `-up models.json` option).
 See above.

 ### Dependancies
 You need to install the following modules: